JudeTe/ptt-image-crawler/README.md

 # ptt-image-crawler

 ## Overview
-ptt-image-crawler is a web crawling tool that crawls images from PTT (a bulletin board system in Taiwan).
+ptt-image-crawler is a web crawling tool that crawls images/photos from PTT (a bulletin board system in Taiwan).
 You can specify the board, pages, path, and even the number of threads you want to use for crawling.

 ## Installation
 Clone this repository: